 Invoices must be paid within 30 days of the invoice date, otherwise penalty interest will be imposed in accordance with the Interest Act.
-Invoicing data may be provided in electronic form.
+Invoice is mainly offered in electronic form5.
 The railway undertakings or traffic organisers are responsible for the printing out of electronic documents on paper, or the conversion of documents into the format of their choice.
 In order to minimize credit risks, the Swedish Transport Administration reserves the right in certain cases to demand a financial guarantee.
 Applicants can meet the requirement either by payment in advance or through a contractual arrangement, whereby a financial institution such as a bank undertakes to ensure that such payments are paid when due.
-The demand for a financial guarantee may be made on companies that have defaulted on a payment or that have not carried out their payments to the Swedish Transport Administration in a satisfactory manner.
-If the Swedish Transport Administration waives the requirement of a financial guarantee, it may instead stipulate other payment terms than 30 days from date of invoice.
+The demand for a financial guarantee may be made on companies that have defaulted on a payment or that have not carried out their payments to the Swedish Transport Administration waives the requirement of a financial guarantee, it may instead stipulate other payment terms than 30 days from date of invoice.